pavelloz/webpack-tailwindcss/README.md

 # webpack-tailwindcss

-This template is made to help start your project based on Webpack + TailwindCSS without too much complication while keeping best performance practices set up, so you dont have to worry about basics.
+This template is made to help start your project based on Webpack + TailwindCSS.
+Setup is pretty simple, while keeping best performance practices set up.

 ## Usage